top of page

 Wire-sided cages are preferable because they provide plenty of ventilation and options for climbing.

-Bar spacing should be no more than 1” for adult degus and 0.5” for young degus.
+Bar spacing should be no more than 1” for adult degus and 0.5” for young degus to prevent injuries or escape.

 All cage floors, ramps, and levels should be solid or covered with fleece since standing on wire can cause injuries and bumblefoot.